arundhatibala/nomad/README.md

 | Siddh Veer Bakshi         | Frontend, LoginScreen, Checkout Process, Register Screen                                    |

 ## Design Assets
-The favicon and sliders can be found [here](https://www.figma.com/file/JLMuFR3XpMZfWSkbSE9UVw/IDC-Design-Assets?node-id=0%3A1).
+The background can be found [here](https://www.figma.com/file/rvnoV4WKXs0ZMmaMpqTOby/Untitled?node-id=2%3A15).
 ## Citations
-All product information was scraped from [Chumbak](chumbak.com). <br>
+All product information was scraped from [Tripadvisor](tripadvisor.com). <br>
-Bootstrap theme used was [Minty](https://bootswatch.com/minty/) by Bootswatch.
+Bootstrap theme used was [Quartz](https://bootswatch.com/quartz/) by Bootswatch.